-Despite the creation of Zillow, Trulia (acquired by Zillow in 2015), and a bunch of other internet real estate companies, commission rates still haven’t come down as much as they should.
+Despite the creation of Zillow, Redfin, and a bunch of other internet real estate companies, commission rates still haven't come down as much as they should.
 Just look at the wealth management industry.
 They used to charge 2% – 3% of your assets to manage your money.
 Now the industry charges under 1%.

 Every property I've bought since 2003 I found through the internet.
 It's why I've always asked for my realtor to share some of their commission once the deal closes.
 They always oblige since they didn't do anything except help write the offer I deemed was fair.
 Today, you can just write an offer in minutes using DocuSign.

 Then in 2014, I decided to take saving money a step further by getting the listing agent to also represent me to save an estimated 8% off the purchase price (1% commission refund, 7% lower offer price FTW).
 It was a no brainer because I understood the transaction process after writing a couple dozen offers already.

 Selling a home for top dollar does require skill because marketing a property well and having a large network makes a big difference.
-The listing agent who sold me my current home basically left $120,000 on the table for his sellers because as a retiree, he didn’t have a network, didn’t market the property over the internet, priced too high, and became friends with me!
-You don’t want to be friends with me if you’re trying to get the best deal possible.
+The listing agent who sold me my current home basically left $120,000 on the table for his sellers.
+As a retiree, he didn’t have a network, didn’t market the property over the internet, priced too high, and became friends with me!
+You don't want to be friends with me if you're trying to get the best deal possible.